CraryPrimitiveMan/awesome-with-star/awesome/manuzhang_awesome-streaming.md

 A curated list of awesome [streaming (stream processing)](http://radar.oreilly.com/2015/08/the-world-beyond-batch-streaming-101.html) frameworks, applications, readings and other resources.
 Inspired by [other awesome projects](https://github.com/sindresorhus/awesome).

+## Website

+[https://manuzhang.github.io/awesome-streaming/](https://manuzhang.github.io/awesome-streaming/) is a more dynamic website where you can find **updates** of the awesome projects here.

 ## Table of Contents

 - [Streaming Engine](#streaming-engine)